salty919/codex-info-wf-validation-44/docs/WINDOWS_CLIENT_REQUIREMENTS.md

   warning/danger, reset warning, API error, local-history error, thread error, transport failure, and stale last-good retention.

-## Windows geometry/DPI/non-scroll authority (extraction-only)
+## Windows geometry/DPI/non-scroll authority

 The following is the requirements authority for the six top-level Windows surfaces.
 It must not be inferred from the current Avalonia/Win32 source, installed images, or a fixture's host dimensions.
-Evidence is intentionally pending while this ledger remains `REQUIREMENTS_EXTRACTION_INCOMPLETE`.
+Evidence is intentionally pending until the corresponding Windows runtime checks are executed.

 All dimensions below are logical client dimensions and exclude the OS frame.
 `unbounded` means that the product contract places no maximum on that axis.